Church History & Renewal

 A Renewal of Fellowship

-The true definition of church is neither a hierarchy nor a physical building, but the temple of Jesus' body where God reveals his direct presence (see John 2:21).
-His disciples are much smaller temples of the Holy Spirit, forming a collective whole (see 1 Cor.
-6:19).
-On the last day, Christ will marry his church in God's heavenly city, a new Jerusalem from which he will never remove his presence (see Rev. 21:2, 9).
-In the meantime, Christians are to stay alert for Jesus, their bridegroom (see Matt.
-25:1-13).
-To do this, they must learn to be faithful disciples, not just proselytes to the religion of Christianity.
-The Greek mathētēs (G3101; "disciple"), which arises from the same root as the word "mathematics," refers to someone who counts the cost and then makes a personal commitment (see Luke 14:28).
-To be a citizen of God's kingdom, one must adopt the narrative of Jesus' life and teaching as their personal story.
-Therefore, the goal of renewal must bring the true church worth getting up for.
-Jesus commissioned this ekklēsia to baptize and to create disciples, to immerse them in God's vast history of deliverance and healing (see Matt.
-28:19-20).
-The church that deserves awakening is not a good idea, an organization, a culture, or a business, but a fellowship of God's people living under the Holy Spirit's counsel (see "Paleo-Orthodoxy & Succession").
+To do this, they must become faithful disciples, not just followers of a religion.
+The Greek mathētēs (G3101, "disciple"), which shares a root with the word "mathematics," refers to someone who counts the cost and makes a personal commitment (Luke 14:28).
+To belong to God's kingdom, one must adopt the story of Jesus' life and teaching as one's own.
+Renewal should awaken the church to rise.
+Jesus commissioned this community to baptize and make disciples, immersing them in God's long history of deliverance and healing (Matt.
+28:19–20).
+The church that deserves revival is not an organization, culture, or business but a fellowship of God's people living under the guidance of the Holy Spirit (see "Paleo-Orthodoxy & Succession").

 Prayer